NuGet/NuGetGallery/README.md

 You will find instructions on how to deploy the Gallery to Azure [here](https://github.com/NuGet/NuGetGallery/blob/master/docs/Deploying/README.md).

 ### Deploy locally
-After you succeed in running the NuGet Gallery, you can create a Publish configuration to deploy locally (such as your local Windows computer).
+After you succeed in running the NuGet Gallery, you can create a publish profile to deploy locally (such as your local Windows computer).

 The steps are:
 1. Select the `NuGetGallery` project in Solution Explore of Visual Studio.
 2. Right click the project, and then click `Publish` in the pop-up menu.
-Create a Publish configuration and make sure the Target is set to `Folder`.
+Create a publish profile and make sure the Target is set to `Folder`.
 3. Copy the contents of the `Target Location` to any folder you want.
 For the following example, assume the folder is `C:\ContosoSoftware\NuGetGallery`.
 4. Execute the command below to start the web app (note that the parameter `/path` of iisexpress.exe only supports absolute paths on Windows).
     ```cmd